Sniffer (protocol analyzer): Network General Sniffer

-Decoding higher protocol levels often required the interpreter to maintain state information about connections so that subsequent packets could be property interpreted.
-That was implemented with a combination of locally cached data within the protocol interpreter, and the ability to look back at earlier packets stored in the capture buffer.
+Decoding higher protocol levels often required the interpreter to maintain state information about connections so that subsequent packets could be properly interpreted.
+That was implemented with a combination of locally cached data within the protocol interpreter and the ability to look back at earlier packets stored in the capture buffer.

 Sniffer customers could write their own protocol interpreters to decode new or rare protocols not supported by Network General.
 Interpreters were written in C and linked with the rest of the Sniffer modules to create a new executable program.
 The procedure for creating new PIs was documented in April 1987 as part of Sniffer version 1.20.

 In addition to supporting many network protocols, there were versions of the Sniffer that collected data from the major local area networks in use in the 1980s and early 1990s: